pelican-plugins/mau-reader/README.md

     return sanitised_text
 ```

 This provides deterministic header IDs that should suit the majority of cases.
-Should you need something different you can provide your own function specifying `mau.header_anchor_function` in the configuration
+Should you need something different, you can provide your own function specifying `mau.header_anchor_function` in the configuration:

 ``` python
 MAU = {